vkhazin/cloudmigration-courseware/content/chapter-03/CacheDesignPattern.md

   * Check again `count_lines`, but this time with -v on the `curl` command:
     * `curl http://<count_lines instance public ip or dns>:10000 -v`
   * What is the outcome of the test?
-  * Did something change on the data returning from the service?
+  * Did anything change with data returned from the service?
   * Which other situations we could encounter on this services interaction?
   * How could we apply the presented patterns?